 Ingredients for Blender Salsa

-For this homemade salsa recipe you will need:
+For this homemade salsa recipe you'll need:

 - Fresh cilantro: This is key for fresh flavor.
 The more the better in my opinion!